 - The cost of maintaining a large yard and landscaping.

-7. Assume that there is a good chance you may need to sell the house in the future.
+7. Assume you may need to sell the house in the future.

 Be sure to consider resale value as you design and build the house.
 Most people tend to only stay in a home for about ten years.
 Think through the floor plan, finishes, and unique touches that you love from the perspective of a potential future buyer.
 This doesn’t have to be your primary concern, but it is wise to keep the future resale value of your home in mind as you build.